appdotnet/api-spec/content/docs/authentication/flows/web.md

     > If you included a query string in your redirect URI, the `code` parameter will be appended.
 Likewise, the scheme of your redirect URI will be respected, though we strongly recommend sending all traffic over HTTPS.

     The access_token will be appended to the URI in the fragment section, encoded as if it were a query string.
 Your client-side code should parse this for the access_token.

+## Authorize With App.net Button

+The Authorize with App.net Button is the easiest way to let people sign into and authorize your web app with their App.net credentials.
+If they don’t have an App.net account, this button will allow new users to create an account and then authorize your app.

+To implement the button replace the variables inside the brackets in this snippet and then paste it into your HTML where you want the button to show up.

+    <a href='https://account.app.net/oauth/authenticate' class='adn-button' data-type='authorize' data-width="145" data-height="22" data-client-id='[your client ID]' data-response-type='[token, or code]' data-scope='[scopes separated by spaces]' >Authorize with App.net</a>
+    <script>(function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0];if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src='//d2zh9g63fcvyrq.cloudfront.net/adn.js';fjs.parentNode.insertBefore(js,fjs);}}(document, 'script', 'adn-button-js'));</script>

+If you want to see a live example of this button you can checkout [Patter](http://patter-app.net).

+We suggest that you put copy like this near the button to explain to the user what is going to happen:

+>An App.net account is required to use [Your App Name].
+You can create an account and sign in with this button.